-Let $N_I$ denote the normal bundles to the stratum $D_I$ and $\NIo$ denote the restriction of these bundles to $\mathring{D}_I$.
-These bundles have been equipped with canonical $U(1)^{|I|}$ structures and there is a canonical identifications of the associated torus bundles with $S_I$ and $\mathring{S}_I$ respectively.
+For each $I$, let $N_I$ denote the normal bundle to the stratum $D_I$ and $\NIo$ the restriction of this bundle to $\mathring{D}_I$.
+These two bundles have been equipped with canonical $U(1)^{|I|}$ structures and there is a canonical identification of the associated torus bundles with $S_I$ and $\mathring{S}_I$ respectively.

-\begin{thm}[\cite{McLean:2012ab}*{Lemma 5.20}] There exists a convex symplectic structure $(W,\tilde{\theta})$ deformation equivalent to $(X,\theta)$ which is nice. \end{thm} Henceforth, we replace $(X,\theta)$ by the corresponding nice structure.
-In this setting, there is a nice Liouville domain $\bar{X}$, whose boundary $\partial \bar{X}$ is a smoothing of the hypersurface with corners, $\partial\overline{S}_{\emptyset}$.
-Below, we describe an explicit model for $\bar{X}$.